Okay, take it for what it's worth, but I just got an email from somebody who just came out of a meeting with some staffers to Republican congressmen.

 The purpose of diplomacy is to be able to continue to manage the problem.

-And military action tends to end the problem.
+And military action tends to end the problem one way or the other.

 We can't have that.

-Josh Ernest, the White House press secretary, just moments ago proving one of my many points today.
+Okay, standby on audio soundbite number 25, Josh Earnest, the White House press secretary, just moments ago, proving one of my many points today.

-The end of seven days, before this seven days is up, the next time this is voted on, the House is going to be voting on the Senate bill.
+The next time this is voted on, the House is going to be voting on the Senate bill.

 The seven-day extension takes care of one bill.

-Now they're going to go back and they got to do it all over again, right?
+Now they're going to go back and they got to do it all over again.

-So here's Ernest going through the motions of explaining how livid Obama is and how unfortunate all this was and how cheap it makes the Republican leadership look.
+So here's Earnest, going through the motions of explaining how livid Obama is and how unfortunate all this was and how cheap it makes the Republican leadership look.

-And it reflected a bad choice by the Republican leadership in the House of Representatives.
+That's bad policy and it reflected a bad choice by the Republican leadership in the House OF Representatives.

 It reflects the failed leadership of the Republican leadership in the House.

-And we are hopeful that uh Republican leaders will do what they should have done last week, which is allow the House of Representatives to vote on a clean full year funding bill for the Department of Homeland Security.
+See, and we are hopeful that uh Republican leaders will do what they should have done last week, which is allow the House OF Representatives to vote on a clean full-year funding bill for the Department OF Homeland Security and voila, that's exactly what's going to happen when the seven days expire.

-They failed, but they gave it everything that to appease you, Mills now.
+They failed, but they gave it everything to appease.

-You might mark my Words and see if this isn't what the grand design has been.
+You mark and mark my words and see if this isn't what the grand design has been.

 And all of this orchestrated with the Democrats.

-Everything's a baner pull of rabbit out of his head on this Democrat idea to get the Senate bill ultimately passed in the House.
+Everything's a Boehner pull a rabbit out of his head on this is Democrat idea to get the Senate bill ultimately passed in the House.

 We will see.

-What's interesting to me is before Jeb Bush gets on stage, there's, you know, Rush Lindbaugh yesterday was saying, oh, basically Obama and Jeb could share share the same world view, right?
+What's interesting to me is, before Jeb Bush gets on stage there's, you know, Rush Limbaugh yesterday was saying, oh basically, Obama and Jeb could share, share the same worldview.

 It needs to be fixed.